Kevinwuu/Kevinwuu/README.md

 ### Hi there 👋

+🔭 I'm a front-end developer working on multiple project using React and Nodejs

+🌱 Learning design patterns, TDD, redux-toolkit recently

+🤔 Trying to write something useful in my own blog build by hexo, but I'm still working on it~
 <!--
 **Kevinwuu/Kevinwuu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.